 - Bachelor of Arts, Winona State University

 Her publications include four books dealing with topics related to management, gender, and race, case studies dealing with compensation, employee discipline and employee rights, and performance appraisal and articles about corporate downsizing in rural areas, career paths of executive women, and the impact of the Americans with Disabilities Act on job evaluation.
 She has written, for inclusion in reference books, biographical sketches of selected women in business and government and a summary of women’s progress as managers in major United States corporations.
-A volume Marge edited, titled Gender, Race, and Ethnicity in the Workforce: Emerging Issues, Enduring Challenges, is forthcoming from ABC-CLIO in 2016.
+A volume Marge edited, titled Gender, Race, and Ethnicity in the Workforce: Emerging Issues, Enduring Challenges, is forthcoming from ABC-CLIO.
 It follows a three-volume set she edited on the same topics, which Greenwood published in 2006 under the Praeger imprint.
 Karsten’s book, Management, Gender, and Race in the 21st Century, also was published in 2006.
 She has given many presentations related to teaching and learning at a distance and other human resource and management-related topics.